grandivory/ffxi-gearswap/README.md

 ## Midcast
 * If the spell has no cast time, midcast is ignored.
 Everything shou8ld happen in precast.
+* If magic burst mode is on and you have a `sets.midcast[spell name MB]` (e.g. `sets.midcast.HelixMB`), then that set will be used
+* If you're casting on yourself and you have a `sets.midcast[spell name Self']` (e.g. `sets.midcast.CureSelf)`, then that set will be used
 * If you have a `sets.midcast[spell name]` defined, that set will be used.
 * For ranged attacks, the lua looks for `sets.midcast.RA`
 * If you define a `sets.midcast["Something"]`, "Something" will be searched against the full name of the spell you're casting, then the type, so you could define (for example) a `sets.midcast.Cur` that would match to ANY Cure spell, Curaga, or Cura, or you can define `sets.midcast.Healing` for any Healing magic.
+* Additionally, you can define `sets.midcast["SomethingMB"]` or `sets.midcast["SomethingSelf"]` to match "Something" against the full name of the spell when magic burst mode is on or when you're targeting yourself, respectively.
 * For healing magic:
   * The lua will look for a `sets.midcast.NaSpell` for any -na spells.
   * The lua will look for a `sets.midcast.SelfCure` if you're targeting yourself.